 The City of Minneapolis recognizes that effectively engaging the people of our city in government issues and decision-making helps build a better city and create vibrant, safe, welcoming and livable neighborhoods.
-In 2002, the Mayor and City Council adopted a set of citywide goals and expectations that articulate the City’s commitment to community engagement (see Reports related to Community Engagement 2002 – 2006).
+In 2002, the Mayor and City Council adopted a set of citywide goals and expectations (updated in 2014) that articulate the City’s commitment to community engagement (see Reports related to Community Engagement 2002 – 2006).

 In 2006, following a thorough study of best practices, Minneapolis has begun to formalize its community engagement activities.
 A three-track work plan that addresses the multiple facets of the City’s community engagement system was approved by the City Council in May 2007.